edenhill/kcat/docs/kafkacat-usage.rst

     three messages
     sent through kafkacat

-It's easy to specify the key for messages, using the same ``-K`` parameter plus delimiter character as we did for the consumer above:
+You can specify the key for messages, using the same ``-K`` parameter plus delimiter character that was used for the previous consumer example:

 .. code:: shell